johnsanterre/deep_learning_class/lectures/week_1_Stats_to_ML/README.md

 - Make informed decisions about when to use each approach
 - Begin thinking about problems from a deep learning perspective

-## Required Reading
-- Selected papers on the transition from statistics to machine learning
-- Introduction chapters from recommended textbooks